alexandreduplessis/Koopman_VSMPC/README.md

-# Koopman Control of Dynamical systems for Visual Servoing
+# Deep Learning Koopman Control of Dynamical systems for Visual Servoing
 _Project by Alexandre DUPLESSIS_

+Online control of a robot for visual servoing, based on Koopman theory and an auto-encoder architecture.

+The method is tested in a simulated VS environment (see comments) where the robot's camera observes a 2D black square in a white background.

 ## Prerequisites
 - torch